equinor/ert/docs/reference/configuration/keywords.rst

 ----------
 .. _max_submit:

-How many times the queue system should retry a simulation.
+How many times a realization can be submitted to the queue system in case of realization failures.
+Default is 1, meaning there will be no resubmission upon failures.
-Default is 2.

 Advanced keywords